Schools with Aboriginal or Torres Strait Islander language programs

 - Upload the video to the internet and send through a link

-Extra activities for a Language class, English, maths or history class
+Extra activities for a Language class, English, Math or Humanities and Social Sciences- History classes

 For other ideas that you can use to take students’ learning from the language class back to the main classroom, please refer to the Cross-curricular Activities.

 Identify the different languages in the video and where they are from.

 Download the Marrin Gamu map as a PDF.

 After watching the video, work with the students to translate the song into your language.